tamoghna-dey/the_most_basic_dino_game/README.md

 # The most basic dino game
-the name pretty much explains it :)
+The name pretty much explains it :)
+Click the link to play the game - https://tamoghna-dey.github.io/dino_game_webhost/